prajyot0180/prajyot0180/README.md

 - 👋 Hi, I’m Prajyot Pimpale
-- 👀 I’m interested as Java Developer
+- 👀 I’m interested as Developer
-- 🌱 I’m currently learning Front-end
+- 🌱 I’m currently learning various technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 prajyot0180/prajyot0180 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.